Rushi-04/Auth_Backend/README.md

-In this project i have created an authentication backend by using django Tech stack involved --- HTML, CSS, Bootstrap, Python, Django, Database --- dbsqlite
+In this project i have created an authentication backend by using django br Tech stack involved --- HTML, CSS, Bootstrap, Python, Django, Database --- dbsqlite